 Under current pension regulations you can defer commencement of your pension up until your 75th birthday.
-We are currently unable to provide projections for late retirement, however, a quotation can be provided within one year of your chosen retirement date.
+We are currently unable to provide projections for late retirement; however, a quotation can be provided within one year of your chosen retirement date.

 A late retirement quotation is based on the pension that would have been payable at normal retirement age, then uplifted in line with late retirement factors provided by the Scheme Actuary and Phoenix Life Limited.
+Current late retirement factors can be found on the Scheme website (under Members/General Scheme Information).